phylun/GenKDCrack/README.md

 The full dataset is provided by Bianchi, Eric; Hebdon, Matthew (2021).
 Concrete Crack Conglomerate Dataset.
 University Libraries, Virginia Tech.
 Dataset.
 This dataset can be download at ([Link](https://data.lib.vt.edu/articles/dataset/Concrete_Crack_Conglomerate_Dataset/16625056)).
 This code has been implemented to operate using sample data.

-Please cite our paper if you find it useful for your research.
+Please cite this paper if the code helps your research.
 ```
 @article{Shim_CACAIE_2023,
   title={Self-training approach for crack detection using synthesized crack images based on conditional generative adversarial network},